 Skip to main content

 By the end of this guide, you will have a working web application that uses the Cognigy Click To Call SDK to establish a SIP-based voice call from the browser.
-You will install the SDK, verify browser compatibility, configure a client, handle audio streams, and make your first call.
+You will install the SDK, verify browser compatibility, configure a client, and make your first call.
+The code examples in this guide use TypeScript.
+If you use plain JavaScript, remove the type annotations.

 Prerequisites

-• A modern browser with Click To Call support — Chrome 93+, Firefox 92+, Safari 15.4+, or Edge 93+.
+• A modern web browser with WebRTC support.
 For more information, refer to Supported Browsers.

 npm install @cognigy/click-to-call-sdk